 Over the summer, the Pallet Pavilion helped to address the city’s need for new small-to-medium sized venues, after the loss of clubrooms and community halls demolished as a result of the earthquakes.
 Located on the prominent site of the former Crowne Plaza Hotel, at the head of Victoria Square, the Pavilion also aimed to draw people back into Christchurch city, supporting central businesses and promoting the central city as a place for experimentation.
 It was a family-friendly venue and something uniquely designed for Christchurch!

 The Pavilion opened in early December 2012.
-The blue exterior conceals a secret garden, with landscaping creatively integrated into the walls and stepped seating.
-The selection of plants will bloom over the course of the summer.
-With a capacity of 200 people, the pavilion will be open daily as a public space and host organised events most evenings.
-It will be equipped with a basic sound system, a small triangular stage and a video projector and screen.
+The blue exterior concealing a secret garden within, its landscaping creatively integrated into the walls and stepped seating.
+The selection of plants bloomed over the course of the summer.
+With a capacity of 200 people, the pavilion was open daily as a public space and hosted organised events most evenings.
+It was equipped with a basic sound system, a small triangular stage and a video projector and screen.

-Thursday to Saturday in the Summer the Pavilion will be used largely as a venue for live music in a city that has lost many live music venues.
-For the rest of the week it will be available to the community for a small hire fee.
-A limited number of paying corporate events will contribute to the Pavilion’s ongoing running costs.
-The general day-to-day programming and running of the venue is done by local father and daughter duo, Amy and Glen Jansen.
-The desire is to create an intriguing and welcoming space for people to visit, spend time and use.
+Thursday to Saturday the Pavilion was used largely as a venue for live music in a city that had lost many live music venues.
+For the rest of the week it was available to the community for a small hire fee.
+A limited number of paying corporate events contributed to the Pavilion’s ongoing running costs.
+The general day-to-day programming and running of the venue was done in the first Summer by local father and daughter duo, Amy and Glen Jansen with help from son and brother Guy.
+For the second Summer, it was operated by Rosaria Ferguson, Rafaela Bolanos, Robbie Lane and Tobin Bain-Hogg.
+The desire was to create an intriguing and welcoming space for people to visit, spend time and use.

 The Role of Volunteers

-Volunteer participation had been key to the Pallet Pavilion from start to finish.
+Volunteer participation was key to the Pallet Pavilion from start to finish.
 It was woven into the project’s DNA.

 The vision for the pavilion was to build a piece of temporary architecture from a modular item with the help of volunteers.
 This constraint impacted upon the design as it had to allow for unskilled people to put it together and as such had to be simple and safe.
 The Pavilion was then to live as a community venue, run with the help of volunteers before it was then dismantled.
-This would be done by volunteers once again, with the composite elements of the Pavilion returning to where they came (pallets fruit crates, some plants) or going on to new uses.
+This dismantling would be done by volunteers once again, with the composite elements of the Pavilion returning to where they came (pallets, fruit crates, umbrellas and plants etc) or going on to new uses.

 In this way, volunteers and community participation were part of the project at each and every stage and made for a highly successful project.